rise8-us/delivery-playbooks/docs/content/plays/product/value-stream-mapping.md

 Regardless of your role at Rise8, it's important to understand the three Value Streams that we influence, and their differences:

-1. **Customer Mission**: Represents personnel, capabilities and outcomes in production that impact real mission operations (eg. running Air Operations Center missions such as Intelligence, Surveillance, and Reconnaisssance)
+1. **Customer Mission**: Represents personnel, capabilities and outcomes in production that impact real mission operations (e.g. running Air Operations Center missions such as Intelligence, Surveillance, and Reconnaisssance)
-2. **IT Delivery**: Enables the delivery of mission capabilities, measured up through deployment into a production environment (eg. enabling continuous delivery).
+2. **IT Delivery**: Enables the delivery of mission capabilities, measured up through deployment into a production environment (e.g. enabling continuous delivery).
-3. **Rise8 Delivery Service**: How we partner with customers to bridge the gap between output and impact by identifying opportunities for deploying elite software development for mission critical outcomes in production (eg. deliver cloud & platform, apps & digital products as well as cybersecurity & RMF).
+3. **Rise8 Delivery Service**: How we partner with customers to bridge the gap between output and impact by identifying opportunities for deploying elite software development for mission critical outcomes in production (e.g. deliver cloud & platform, apps & digital products as well as cybersecurity & RMF).

 ```mermaid
 graph LR